RhodiumToad/pllua-ng/doc/pllua.md

 <div class="no-dl-fudge">

+* Tables which have had the is_object or is_array metatable set (see below), which will convert to objects or arrays respectively (for arrays, any non-integer keys will be ignored)

 * Empty collections, which will convert to empty json arrays unless `empty_object=true` in which case they become empty objects